opencv/opencv/modules/ml/doc/decision_trees.rst

 node.
 The following variables are possible:

 *
-  **Ordered variables.** The variable value is compared with a threshold that is also stored in the node).
+  **Ordered variables.** The variable value is compared with a threshold that is also stored in the node.
 If the value is less than the threshold, the procedure goes to the left.
 Otherwise, it goes to the right.
 For example, if the weight is less than 1 kilogram, the procedure goes to the left, else to the right.
 *
   **Categorical variables.**  A discrete variable value is tested to see whether it belongs to a certain subset of values (also stored in the node) from a limited set of values the variable could take.
 If it does, the procedure goes to the left.
 Otherwise, it goes to the right.
 For example, if the color is green or red, go to the left, else to the right.